A workshop with the HandBrake logo in front

 Head over to the Video tab to validate if all settings are fine here.
 Steam requires a max bitrate of 7000kbps so it’s the best you leave your video at 30fps, even when you recorded it with more frames per second.
 The reason is that when your codec tries to fit 60 frames worth of data into 7000kb the quality will be much worse than when its only 30 frames per second.

-Under “Advanced Options”, I entered the value keyint=60 which controls the keyframe setting I mentioned at the beginning of the article.
+Under “Advanced Options”, I entered the value keyint=60:vbv-maxrate=7000:vbv-bufsize=14000 which controls the keyframe setting I mentioned at the beginning of the article.
 Other encoding tools sometimes refer to this as GOP ( Group of Pictures ).
 With a framerate of 30fps, a GOP of 60 means that a keyframe will be placed every two seconds - exactly what Steam needs to have.
+The other two values make sure the bitrate does not exceed 7000kbps, which can cause Steam do drop your stream because it sends too much data.

 HandBrake screenshot showing the video tab with various h.264 settings